Updated: May 8, 2025

 The advantages of moving to Costa Rica include:

-- Lower cost of living, especially in terms of housing, healthcare, and groceries (about 24 percent lower than the US)
+- Lower cost of living, especially in terms of housing, healthcare, and groceries (about 24 percent lower than in the US)

 - Excellent healthcare system with both public (CAJA) and private options